satwick/AKS-GitHub-Actions-CI-CD/README.md

 ![Architecture Diagram](docs/images/architecture.png)

+The pipeline uses a **hybrid approach** combining Kustomize and Helm:
+- **Kustomize** generates environment-specific manifests from base configurations
+- **Helm** manages deployments with full release tracking and rollback capabilities

-The pipeline follows a GitOps approach where infrastructure and application code are version-controlled together.
-Each push triggers an automated workflow that builds, scans, and deploys to the appropriate environment.
+Each push triggers an automated workflow that builds, scans, generates manifests, and deploys to the appropriate environment with automatic rollback on failure.

 **[📖 Detailed Architecture Documentation](docs/architecture.md)**